thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/configuration.md

    # (Optional, default true) Display a "Back to top" link in the site footer.
   geekblogBackToTop: true

+  # (Optional, default ["taxonomy", "section", "term", "404"])
+  # Page types to exclude from the sitemap and set to noindex,nofollow.
+  geekblogSeoIgnore:
+    - "taxonomy"
+    - "section"

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.